-years of boreal summers and with the VHF radar at Davis (68.6°S, 78.0°E) during 15 years of austral summers (2005-2012 and 2014-2022).
-The fact that the radar systems at both sites have been regularly calibrated results in a unique data set that allows PMSE to be analysed and compared in terms of seasonal, diurnal and altitudinal occurrence distributions, as well as in signal strength of the received backscattered echo.
+This paper gives an overview of continuous measurements of polar mesospheric summer echoes obtained with the VHF radars ALWIN (1999-2008) and MAARSY (2011-2022) on the northern Norwegian island of Andøya (69.30° N, 16.03° E) during 23 years of boreal summers and with the VHF radar at Davis (68.6° S, 78.0° E) during 15 years of austral summers (2005-2012 and 2014-2022).
+The fact that the radar systems at both sites have been regularly calibrated results in a unique data set that allows PMSE to be analysed and compared in terms of seasonal, diurnal, and altitudinal occurrence distributions, as well as in signal strength of the received backscattered echo.

-230 4.1 Signal strength of PMSE
+4.1 Signal strength of PMSE

 Since ALWIN and the Davis VHF radar are comparable both in the size of the antenna and in many technical parameters, the distributions of the volume reflectivity (Fig. 1) from the calibrated received signals of the mesospheric echoes are directly comparable in terms of their maximum values.
-Due to the system-related differences between the instruments (Tab.
-1), the changes in the experiment setup in the course of the respective measurement campaigns, and the enhanced performance of MAARSY, the minimum signal detectability is not constant over the entire measurement period considered.
+Due to the system-related differences between the instruments (Table 1), the changes in the experiment setup in the course of the respective measurement campaigns, and the enhanced performance of MAARSY, the minimum signal detectability is not constant over the entire measurement period considered.
 This leads to differences in the increasing slopes of the individual as well as the mean distributions of the volume reflectivities (Fig. 2) calculated from the received signals of the radars.

-The mean distributions of the volume reflectivity of the observed PMSE cover a range starting at the detection limit of the radars and extending to a maximum value of about $1.45 \cdot 10^{-12} \text{m}^{-1}$ for the Davis radar and $5.15 \cdot 10^{-12} \text{m}^{-1}$ for ALWIN and MAARSY, in terms of all values up to 99% (see $Q{0.99}$ in Tab.
-2).
-The ratio of the statistical maximum values of the PMSE observations of the northern hemisphere to the southern hemisphere is thus less than a factor of 4.
-Differences in observed maximum values of volume reflectivities in this order of magnitude were already found in the very first comparative study of PMSE observations at Davis and Andøya (Latteck et al., 2007), despite being based on only one measurement season of the Davis radar before its modification at the end of January 2004.
-The very strong differences of about two orders of magnitude between the Davis and Andøya PMSE observations described in Latteck et al. (2008), which are mainly based on the first two measurement periods of the Davis radar after its reconstruction, are not confirmed here and are likely due to inaccurate information about a system parameter in the receive path of the Davis radar after the modification at the time of the study (see Appendix A1).
-The results of the present study also do not confirm the conclusion of the very first observations of PMSE in the southern hemisphere (Woodman et al., 1999) that there are large differences between the strength of PMSE in the two hemispheres, but confirm the earlier observation of Morris et al. (2004, 2006), Kirkwood (2007) and Latteck et al. (2007) that the volume reflectivity of PMSE in Antarctica is similar to that of PMSE in the Arctic.
+The mean distributions of the volume reflectivity of the observed PMSE cover a range starting at the detection limit of the radars and extending to a maximum value of about 1.45×10^{-12} m-1 for the Davis radar and 5.15×10^{-12} m-1 for ALWIN and MAARSY, in terms of all values up to 99 % (see $Q{0.99}$ in Table 2).
+The ratio of the statistical maximum values of the PMSE observations of the Northern Hemisphere to the Southern Hemisphere is thus less than a factor of 4.
+Differences in observed maximum values of volume reflectivities at this order of magnitude were already found in the very first comparative study of PMSE observations at Davis and Andøya (Latteck et al., 2007), despite being based on only one measurement season of the Davis radar before its modification at the end of January 2004.
+The very strong differences of about 2 orders of magnitude between the Davis and Andøya PMSE observations described in Latteck et al. (2008), which are mainly based on the first two measurement periods of the Davis radar after its reconstruction, are not confirmed here and are likely due to inaccurate information about a system parameter in the receive path of the Davis radar after the modification at the time of the study (see Appendix A1).
+The results of the present study also do not confirm the conclusion of the very first observations of PMSE in the Southern Hemisphere (Woodman et al., 1999) that there are large differences between the strength of PMSE in the two hemispheres but confirm the earlier observation of Morris et al. (2004, 2006), Kirkwood (2007), and Latteck et al. (2007) that the volume reflectivity of PMSE in Antarctica is similar to that of PMSE in the Arctic.

-4.2 Seasonal, diurnal, and altitudinal variations of PMSE
+4.2 Seasonal, diurnal, and altitudinal variations in PMSE